NataEn/GAME/README.md

  In need to be fixed & create

-* question select choice
+*clean up
- * Friends - for now all members .- change to ranks
+*question select choice
- * Design - colors...
+ *Friends - for now all members .- change to ranks *Design - colors...
- *INSERT user id to location db -
+ *INSERT user id to location db - session
- *INSERT city in question db
+ *INSERT city in question db via lat&lng

- *INSERT user score and echo on profile
+ *INSERT user score and echo on profile page
- *game ruls and a bout
+ *game ruls and about
- * setting - privete/public profile pic \ logout \
+ *setting - privete/public profile pic \ logout \